 Combining public with private funds is a great option, which can already be seen in practice around Europe, but it often applies to large-scale projects.
 So how could small municipality raise funds to renovate their cultural centre or school?

-Now this building that has significant historical, cultural and social value for the local community, can continue serving its community without any future worries about its heating or electricity costs.
+Thanks to it this building that has significant historical, cultural and social value for the local community, can continue serving its community without any future worries about its heating or electricity costs.

 Learn more about the nZEB approach, as an optimal and cost-effective solution for the renovation and construction of public buildings.